The rambling thoughts of a long-term Windows guy who’s hungry for a desktop refresh.

 Technology and age

 I’m 52 years old.
-That’s no cool thing in the world of tech.
+That’s no cool boast in the world of tech.
 Middle-aged people can have a less than ideal reputation when joining a tech company and trying to catch up, as it were, with their younger colleagues.
 Some older generations are less likely to change with the times and embrace technology.

 You can always spot a techie, though.
 Their eyes light up when they talk about computers.
 It doesn’t matter if they use an iMac, a Windows PC, or a Linux computer.
 They all have a passion for what they do.